Jaime-Yair/algorithmsPorject/README.md

    - The main Python script that implements the memoized dynamic programming solution.

 2.Input File(s):
    - Text files containing information about the parts, dependencies, and sprocket costs.
-Examples include `example-input.txt' and `big-input.txt'.
+Examples include `example-input.txt` and `big-input.txt`.